-A wet tile saw resembles a table saw, or a miter saw in many ways.
-It has the same dimensions and size, but that’s where the similarities end.
-A wet tile saw has an entirely different blade when compared to a standard saw.
-Unlike a miter saw blade that has teeth, a wet tile saw uses a diamond-encrusted disc that makes friction cuts through ceramics, porcelain and tiles.
+ffaA wet tile saw resembles a table saw or miter saw.
+It has a similar design and size but uses different blades to a standard saw.
+Unlike a miter saw blade, which has teeth, a wet tile saw uses a diamond-encrusted disc that uses friction to slice through ceramics, porcelain, and other tile materials.

 What You Need

-- GFCI extension cord (if required).
+GFCI extension cord (if required)

-Plastic drop cloth.
+Plastic drop cloth

-- Marker pen or grease pencil.
+Marker pen or grease pencil

-You also need to consider personal safety.
+You will also need some personal safety equipment:

 How to Cut With a Wet Saw

-1. Get the Saw Ready
+1. Prepare the Saw

-2. Prepare for the Cut
+2. Mark the Cut

 3. Put on Safety Equipment